dxtrlws/movie-app/README.md

 * Play movie trailers for current and upcomming movies that are in theaters.
 * Dispalys rich movie posters.
 * Ability to search for movies you want to keep track of.
+* Ability to add searched movies to a list.
 * Implemented with clean design principles.

 ## Technical